What Is A Dram Shop Lawsuit?

 Civil Justice System Provides A Solution

 Car accidents that involve alcohol lead to a disproportionate amount of serious injuries and victim deaths.
-That’s true in New York, New Jersey and Pennsylvania, as it is nationwide.
-But unfortunately, no state criminal justice system offers an avenue for survivors and loved ones impacted by these accidents to secure ongoing, strong support in their time of need.
+That’s astrue in Pennsylvania as it is nationwide.
+Unfortunately, the state criminal justice system does not offer an avenue for survivors and loved ones impacted by these accidents to secure ongoing, strong support in their time of need.

 For many accident survivors and families, the only available option is to turn to the civil justice system.
 With the help of the experienced personal injury attorneys at Justice Guardians, you can fight for your rights by filing a civil lawsuit.
 In some cases, you may be eligible to pursue a dram shop case, seeking financial compensation from the licensed establishment where the drunk driver was served the alcohol.